ar4ntic/ServerSecurityAudit/documentation.md

 ---

 # How to Use the App
-The PublicServer SecurityScan tool is designed to be user-friendly while providing deep security insights.
+The Public Server Scanner tool is designed to be user-friendly while providing deep security insights.
 Here's a detailed guide on how to use it effectively:

 ## Command-Line Usage